Thermochemical models of outer core convection with heterogeneous core-mantle boundary heat flux: Discussion and conclusions

 Our results suggest a number of implications that may improve understanding of the structure and dynamics at the top of Earth's outer core.
-A mixture of stable and unstable regions below the CMB allows radial motion at the top of the core, which seems a likely requirement to explain observed geomagnetic secular variation \citep[e.g.][]{Amit2014CanVariation,lesur_2015,gastine_2020}, while also preserving thermochemical anomalies that might bear a seismically observable signature.
-Thermally-driven dynamo simulations with strong and thick RILs have generated magnetic fields that reproduced the large-scale morphology and secular variation of the recent geomagnetic field \citep{mound_2023} and future work should test this result for the thermochemical case.
+A mixture of stable and unstable regions below the CMB allows radial motion at the top of the core, which seems a likely requirement to explain observed geomagnetic secular variation \citep[e.g.,][]{Amit2014CanVariation,lesur_2015,gastine_2020}, while also preserving thermochemical anomalies that might bear a seismically observable signature.
+Thermally-driven dynamo simulations with strong and thick RILs have generated magnetic fields that reproduced the large-scale morphology and secular variation of the recent geomagnetic field \citep{mound_2023}, and future work should test this result for the thermochemical case.
 Seismic studies have begun to investigate regional variations in compressional wave velocity \citep{ma2024seismic}, and our results provide testable predictions for the anomalous structures.
+Future studies could test these predictions by comparing SmKS body waves that sample distinct regions of the core, including beneath Africa, the Pacific, and the polar regions.
 Finally, the strength of the stable regions depends on the core's chemistry, providing a means to infer the range of candidate core compositions that are consistent with the predicted value of $\Nsq$.